 Best Use Cases

-We’d say Zempler suits you best when two conditions apply together: you hold a meaningful balance and you make fewer than 15 outgoing payments a month.
+Zempler works best for you when two things are true at once: you keep a meaningful balance, and you make fewer than 15 outgoing payments a month.
 Below that volume, the per-transaction cost is manageable.
 Above it, Starling’s zero-transfer model is almost always cheaper.

 If your credit history is limited, the no-credit-check entry is the clearest differentiator.
 If you were turned down elsewhere, or if you don’t want your credit file affected, Zempler is one of very few FSCS-protected banks that doesn’t require this.